sdasrc/editorial-website-extended/memepage.md

 ---
 layout: page
 title: Memes from Outer Space
-description: Memes on research, life of an astronomer, and cute baby cheetahs by Soumyadeep Das.
+description: Memes on struggles in research, bugs in codes, coffee spills, life of a astronomers, and cute baby cheetahs by Soumyadeep Das.
 permalink: memepage/
 identifer: memepage
 page-level: mainpage